$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 Skill Transferability (Education + Language) 50 25

 The diploma evaluation does not just cost 22 points on the education factor -- it cascades through the Skill Transferability cross-factors, potentially costing 47 total points.
-At 452, this applicant is competitive for healthcare draws.
-At 405, they need a Provincial Nomination (600-point boost) or significant score optimization elsewhere.
+At 438, this applicant is below reported 2026 healthcare and general all-program cut-offs without additional points.
+At 391, they need an Express Entry-linked provincial nomination or significant score optimization elsewhere.

 Who This Resource Is For